fuzonmedia-projects/rest-laravel-jwt/readme.md

 Some time running this application on docker you may need run command on the docker container.

-set permission for folder run this two command
+Set permission for folders and clear cache and config for with bellow commands

+1.
 `docker-compose run fuzonapi  chmod -R 755 .`

-and
+2.
 `docker-compose run fuzonapi chmod -R 777 ./storage`

+3.
+`docker-compose run fuzonapi php artisan config:clear`

+4.
+`docker-compose run fuzonapi php artisan cache:clear`

 ## Start with rest-laravel-jwt